Mkhan13/draw_to_speech/README.md

 ### Data Processing Pipeline
-The images are stored as 345 separate ```.npy``` files.
-For each class, up to 1500 images are randomly selected and combined into train, validation, and test ```.npz``` files.
-The drawings are reshaped from flattened vectors into 28x28x1 tensors for CNN input.
+The raw dataset consists of 345 .npy files, one per class, where each file contains all images for that class as a numpy array.
+For each class, up to 1500 samples were randomly selected and stored.
+All classes are combined and each image is reshaped into a 28×28×1 tensor for CNN compatibility.
+Finally, the dataset is split into training (80%), validation (10%), and test (10%) sets, which are saved as compressed .npz files containing X, y, and the class name list.

 The images are then copied into a standardized folder structure under `data/processed/`:
 ```